Nosmoht/ansible-module-oracle/README.md

 Handle Oracle stuff using Ansible with this library.

 Supported objects and operations:
-- Users
-  - create, update, delete
+- Directory
-  - grant and revoke roles
+  - create and delete
+  - modify path
 - Roles
   - create and delete
   - grant and revoke system privileges
   - grant and revoke roles
 - System parameters
   - set and reset
+- Users
+  - create, update, delete
+  - grant and revoke roles

 # Requirements